Predictability of bursts of a recurrent nova using topological data analysis and machine learning: Methods

 To illustrate the method, I show here three randomly chosen lightcurve sections, belonging to the three classes, 'pre', 'inter' and 'post' respectively; together with their corresponding ordinal partition networks and persistence diagrams.

 Only the lightcurve section containing the burst is easily distinguishable from the other classes.
 Besides, the lightcurve's shape suggests that the energy input that produces the burst has a time scale of a few days, $\Delta t \lesssim 3$ days, see section IV of \cite{livio}.
 Their networks are very hard to distinguish visually as well.
 Finally, even if one could discern some differences in the persistence diagrams, these diagrams do not have a well defined mean, so the statistical treatment is unavailable.
+However, a supervised machine learning workflow can classify featurizations of these persistence diagrams.